ryderhutchings/ollama-arm64/README.md

 ### Getting Started:
 > [!NOTE]
-> The following install script is provided by Ollama’s official website.
+> The following install script is provided by the official [Ollama’s website](https://ollama.com/download/linux).

 ```bash